techexcellenceio/community/content/_members/rodislav_moldovan.md

 name: Rodislav Moldovan
 title: Software Craftsman @ BIL Luxembourg
+about: Today I'm helping teams to find solutions to technical problems and facilitate interactions.
-about: I'm a Software Craftsman with ~14 years’ experience.
+# I'm a Software Craftsman with ~14 years’ experience.
 I worked mostly with Banking Systems, Electronic Payments, Media Streaming.
 In most cases I was taking part in the development of the complete stack.
 Today I'm helping teams to find solutions to technical problems and facilitate interactions.
 location: Luxembourg
 specialities:
     -